KNowledgeOnWebScale/solid-linked-data-workshops-hands-on-exercises/css-tutorial.md

 More information on the server can be found in the [repository](https://github.com/solid/community-server).

 ### Getting started
-While the server can be installed as a global application, we will be working directly from the source in this tutorial.
+While you can install the server as a global application, we work directly from the source in this tutorial.
-This can be done by cloning the server from the git repository and installing it:
+You do this by cloning the server from the git repository and installing it:

 ```shell
 git clone git@github.com:solid/community-server.git